Welcome to an eight part interview series featuring the cast members of Crossing Jerusalem. Check back daily for the next installment.

 Introduce yourself and tell us about your character in Crossing Jerusalem.

-Why should people come to see Crossing Jerusalem?
+Why should people see Crossing Jerusalem at Park Theatre?

 Crossing Jerusalem – Written and Directed by Julia Pascal